 B. The Suspension of PX Credits

 This topic has some factual issues that must be resolved through hearings.
 First, for Edison, hearings should be held to clarify what is preventing it from paying the PX Credit to its direct access customers and ESPs, as appropriate.
 A further issue for hearing is the appropriate interest rate that should apply to the payment.
 Certain AReM and WPTF members have begun discussions with Edison regarding payment of the owed amounts and plan to continue their efforts outside of this proceeding to resolve that matter and hopefully bring it to a speedy resolution.
-AReMThe Joint Parties suggests that the expected outcome of the hearing would be an order directing Edison to pay all outstanding amounts, with appropriate interest, upon it securing the necessary bridge financing to pay all of its outstanding debts, as contemplated in the Settlement Agreement between Edison and the Commission.
+The Joint Parties suggests that the expected outcome of the hearing would be an order directing Edison to pay all outstanding amounts, with appropriate interest, upon it securing the necessary bridge financing to pay all of its outstanding debts, as contemplated in the Settlement Agreement between Edison and the Commission.

 The issue with regard to Pacific Gas & Electric Company (“PG&E”) is complicated due to that utility’s ongoing bankruptcy proceeding and parties will be involved in seeking repayment in that forum.
 However, the Joint Parties note that recent financial reports indicate that PG&E Corp.’s third-quarter profit more than tripled, and that its utility unit, recovered $687 million in the quarter as reimbursement for past power-procurement losses.
 This rise in PG&E’s cash holdings suggests that its ability to pay creditors is being enhanced on a daily basis, as the utility reported that its power-procurement costs dropped from $2.2 billion in the third quarter of 2000 to $697 million in the most recent period.